LukasKalbertodt/luten/README.md

 - **Diesel CLI tool**.
 Install via `$ cargo install diesel_cli --no-default-features --features "postgres"`.
 - **SASS compiler**.
-Using Ubuntu, you can execute `$ sudo apt install rubygems && gem install sass`.
+Using Ubuntu, you can execute `$ sudo apt install rubygems ruby-dev && sudo gem install sass`.

 After those are installed, you have to execute all database migrations.
 To do that, you first have to tell Diesel the path to your database.
 Create a file